basicallydan/danhough.com/_drafts/2014-08-14-feature-or-product.markdown

 ---

 The truth is, StreetScout is *definitely* a feature.
-Obviously, it is technically a product: I built the API, [the web app](https://streetscout.io), and with some help I built [the iOS app](http://streetscoutapp.com) and put it on the App Store.
+Obviously, it is technically a product, too: I built the API, [the web app](https://streetscout.io), and with some help I built [the iOS app](http://streetscoutapp.com) and put it on the App Store.
 People can download it, so it's a product.
 But the need it fulfills *"should"* be a feature in a different application.
 Foursquare, for example, or Yelp.
 Citymapper.
 Google Maps.
 Whatever.
 A widely-used and mature routing or place-finding application would be better poised to solve the problem which StreetScout exists to solve.

 But, will they?
 Why would they?
 They have other priorities, and StreetScout exists to serve a niche.
 Not everything *has* to be a product.